Akshay Kumar: Film career

-1991–1999: Debut, breakthrough and action films
+1991–1999: Breakthrough with action films

 Kumar made his first appearance as the lead actor opposite Raakhee and Shantipriya in Saugandh (1991).
 In the same year, he acted in Kishore Vyas-directed Dancer, which received poor reviews.
 The following year he starred in Abbas Mustan-directed suspense thriller, Khiladi, widely considered his breakthrough role.
 A review in The Indian Express called the film "an engrossing thriller" and described Kumar as impressive in the lead part, noting his physical appearance, strong screen presence, and commending him for being "perfectly at ease".
 His next release was the Raj Sippy-directed detective film Mr. Bond, based on James Bond.
 His last release of 1992 was Deedar.
 It failed to perform well at the box office.

 In 1993, he acted in the Keshu Ramsay-directed bilingual film Ashaant alongside Dr. Vishnuvardhan and Ashwini Bhave.
-Almost all of his films released during 1993, including Dil Ki Baazi, Kayda Kanoon and Sainik did not perform well commercially.
+Almost all of his films released during 1993, including Dil Ki Baazi, Kayda Kanoon and Sainik did not perform well commercially, with the exception of Waqt Hamara Hai which was considered a hit.
 In 1994, he appeared in 11 feature films.
 He played a police inspector in two films: Sameer Malkan's Main Khiladi Tu Anari and Rajiv Rai's Mohra, both among the highest-grossing films of the year.
 Further success came later that year when he starred in Yash Chopra-produced romance Yeh Dillagi, opposite Kajol.
 One of the year's biggest mainstream successes, both the film and his performance were received well by critics, with The Indian Express describing him as "always dependable" and singling out his performance.
 His work in the film earned him his first nomination for Best Actor at the Filmfare Awards and the Screen Awards.
 During the same year, Kumar also had success with films like Suhaag and the low-budget action film Elaan.
 All these achievements established Kumar as one of the most successful actors of the year, according to Box Office India.